 Who is The BreakUp Coach?

-My name is Sasha Carr.
+My name is The Breakup Coach.
 I'm a psychologist and certified life coach who for several years specialized in breakups, divorce, and independent living.
 I worked with many clients, both one-on-one and in groups, to help them get over and move on from difficult breakups that were keeping them stuck.
 My work with those clients inspired this website in the hope that I might help a wider audience.

 Why would anyone need a breakup coach?